I'm a bioengineer focused on doing good in the world.

 (Here's my curriculum vitae.)

-I develop technologies that help advance the world of biomedical research, from microfluidic tools to in vitro organ model culturing platforms to robotic systems that find better treatments for cancer patients.
+I develop technologies that help advance the life sciences, from microfluidic computers to better in vitro organ models to robotic systems that find better treatments for cancer patients.

-I speak the languages of hardware, software, and biology, and can bring those three worlds together to create something awesome.
+I speak the languages of hardware, software, and biology; I've found that bringing those three worlds together is a great way to create something awesome.

 I also strongly believe in the power of good communication, especially among scientists and engineers.
 We may have the ability to change the world, but there's no use if we can't explain how we're going to do it.